NatasaMiric/feedme/README.md

   * Users are able to click on each recipe to access the recipe details (same in most liked recipes section).
   * Logged in users can like, comment and bookmark the recipe.
   * Users can access to another user profile by clicking on user's name or image on recipe or in most followed profiles list.
-  * In most followed profiles list, logged in users can click on follow button to follow a user, or unfollow button to unfollow a user (desktop screens).
+  * Logged in users can click on follow button to follow a user in most followed profiles section, or unfollow button to unfollow a user (desktop screens).

   ![](docs/features/desktopHome.png)
   ![](docs/features/mobileHome.png)